Akzhol Makhmudov

-Akzhol Makhmudov (Акжол Махамаджанович Махмудов; born 15 April 1999) is a Kyrgyz Greco-Roman wrestler.
+Akzhol Makhamadzhanovich Makhmudov (Акжол Махамаджанович Махмудов; born 15 April 1999) is a Kyrgyz Greco-Roman wrestler.
 He won the silver medal in 77 kg event at the 2020 Summer Olympics in Tokyo, Japan.
 He won a gold medal at the 2022 World Championships, becoming Kyrgyzstan's first ever Greco-Roman World champion.
 Makhmudov repeated his success a year later at the 2023 World Championships, and won another gold medal- becoming a two-time World champion.

 Wrestling career

 Until senior level

 Makhmudov took up wrestling aged six, following his two elder brothers Beksultan Makhmudov and Syimyk Makhmudov.
 He later won two Asian cadet championships and the 2017 Junior Asian championships.
 Makhmudov also became the cadet world champion in 2016, and won a silver medal at the 2017 Junior World Championships in Tampere.

 2018

 In 2018, Makhmudov had his first senior level tournament when he entered the Kyrgyzstan National Wrestling Championships.
 He won the 77 kg division, and was included to the senior national team.

 At the 2018 Asian Championships, Makhmudov competed in the 72 kg category, and won Ahmad Mahmoud Dashan (12–2), then Kuldeep Malik (8–0) and Tomohiro Inoue (7–0).
 In the final he faced the 2017 World Wrestling Championships silver medalist Demeu Zhadrayev.
 He won 8–6, becoming the youngest ever wrestler from Kyrgyzstan to earn a gold medal at senior level at the Asian Championships.

 At the 2018 Asian Games, Makhmudov moved back to the 77 kg division and reached the final, where he lost to Mohammadali Geraei.

 At the 2018 Junior World Championships, he lost to Islam Opiev of Russia in the quarter-final but went on to wrestle in the repechage stage and won a bronze medal against Kamal Bey of the US in their rematch of the Junior World Championships final.